-Places of In Metropolitan Melbourne, no in-person gatherings are Worship and permitted.
-Broadcast permitted for up to 5 people (must be the Religious same 5 people).
-Gatherings In Regional Victoria, Indoor patron cap of 100 people and outdoor patron cap of 300 people per venue (excluding those required to conduct religious ceremonies).
-Density quotient of I person per 4 sqm applies indoors and outdoors.
+Places of Worship and Religious Gatherings In Metropolitan Melbourne no in-person gatherings are permitted.
+Broadcast permitted for up to 5 people.
+In Regional Victoria, Indoor (and outdoors) patron cap of 20 people and those workers necessary to conduct the ceremony) Density quotient of I person per 4 sqm applies indoors and outdoors.
 A COVID Check-In Marshal must be present.
+Places of worship must use electronic record keeping through the free Victorian Government QR Code Service. coronavirus.vic.gov.au/qrcode.
+Face coverings must be worn indoors and outdoors unless an exception applies.
+Hygiene precautions must be maintained at all times.
+Places of worship can continue to be open for essential public support services.
+Essential public support services include food banks, help for people experiencing homelessness or other --- --

-- A venue smaller than 100sqm can have up to 25 people per venue before density quotient applies. - Places of worship must use electronic record keeping through the free Victorian Government QR Code Service. coronavirus.vic.gov.au/qrcode. - Face coverings must be worn indoors and outdoors unless an exception applies. - Hygiene precautions must be maintained at all times. - In Regional Victoria, a place of worship can have indoor or outdoor religious gatherings at the same time. - Places of worship can continue to be open for essential public support services.
-Essential public support services include food banks, help for people experiencing homelessness or other essential activities.
+- essential activities.
 A distance of at least 1.5 metres must be kept between people. - Where permitted, outdoor religious gatherings must be held in an outdoor space that is near to the place of worship hosting the service.
 Note number capacity regulations listed above.
 This means: - a service could be held on the grounds of a place of worship or in the car park. - a public outdoor space, like a park, close to the place of worship.
 You may need a permit from your local council.
 You can find your local council using Know Your Council. - schools that want to host an outdoor religious ceremony should do so near their place of worship.
 Schools can find further information on advice for schools and through Melbourne Archdiocese Catholic Schools (MACS).